KingPhito/Website/content/android/2023-08-16-understanding-jetpack-compose-side-effects.md

 - **DisposableEffect**: An effect to be used when the side effect requires some cleanup work for the given keys.
 - **SideEffect**: An effect to be used to share composition updates With parts of our application that are outside the scope of Compose.

-Effects conceptually can be difficult to grasp at first .
-It takes a good understanding of recomposition and Kotlin coroutines to see the use cases.
+Effects conceptually can be difficult to grasp at first.
+It requires a good understanding of recomposition and Kotlin coroutines to see the use cases.
 It is also important to remember that ideally, our composable functions should be side effect free.
-That is not always possible however, and the Effects APIs are another tool in the Compose toolbox we can pull out whenever is appropriate.
+That is not always possible however, and the Effects APIs gives us another tool in the Compose toolbox we can pull out whenever is appropriate.
 [Check out the documentation]() for further reading.